-- The version of PSPP in which you encountered the problem That means the precise version number.
-"The latest version" is often too ambiguous because releases happen quickly, and bug reports are archived indefinitely. - The operating system and type of computer on which it is running. - A sample of the syntax which causes the problem or, if it is a user interface problem, the sequence of steps required to reproduce it.
+- The version of PSPP in which you encountered the problem.
+It also often helps to know some information about how PSPP was built. - With PSPP command syntax, SHOW SYSTEM. will output everything we ordinarily need.
+In the PSPPIRE GUI, Help $\rightarrow$ System Info produces the same output. - The operating system and type of computer on which it is running. - A sample of the syntax which causes the problem or, if it is a user interface problem, the sequence of steps required to reproduce it.
 Screenshots can be helpful for reporting bugs in the graphical user interface, especially since GUI bugs can arise on some systems but not others, but they do not usually help fixing other kinds of bugs. - A description of what you think is wrong: What happened that you didn't expect, and what did you expect to happen?
+Include any error messages that PSPP output.